AlphaOne1/templig/CONTRIBUTING.md

 create a pull request.

 GitHub Actions will run the test suite against the latest Go version.
 There are tests that most likely did not run on the developers machine (CodeQL, Trivy).
 These tests may produce warnings.
-Take those warnings serious even if they seem harmless.
+Take those warnings seriously even if they seem harmless.
 Too many harmless warnings could possibly overlay really serious ones, so all warnings are to be resolved.

 Merging a PR (maintainers only)